Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: acknowledgement

 \section{acknowledgement}

+We would like to thank the anonymous referees for their valuable comments and suggestions, which have helped us improve the contents.
 YT would like to thank Huai-Ke Guo for helpful discussions.
 This work is supported by the National Key Research and Development Program of China (No.2021YFC2201901), the National Natural Science Foundation of China (NSFC) (No.~12347103) and the Fundamental Research Funds for the Central Universities.